charles-e/new-c2lem/src/index.md

 - This site is hosted on [Cloudflare Pages](https://pages.cloudflare.com/) because its free tier is **free**!
 - The site is built using the blog generator, [Eleventy](https://www.11ty.dev/), because both [ChatGPT](https://openai.com/chatgpt) and [Gemini](https://deepmind.google/technologies/gemini/) suggested it.
 - Consulting, coding and design assistance is (currently) provided by [ChatGPT](https://openai.com/chatgpt) at the $20 a month tier.
-- Human readable content with *opinion* is, ya know, created by me, myself and I.
+- Human readable content with *opinion* is, ya know, created by me, myself and I edit the files (content + code) on my mac mini.
+All the files are managed using git source control and they live online in [github.com](https://github.com/charles-e/new-c2lem).
 - More [details](/origin-story/) of the origin story.